Nine Hours Of Scrolling: UAE's Longest Film Shines Light On The Negative Influence Of Excessive Smartphone Use On Kids, Pre-Teens, And Teens

-(MENAFN- Mid-East Info) Don't Look Down , a groundbreaking nine-hour film in association with Fixby, is now showing exclusively at Roxy Cinemas.
-The film addresses and tackles a growing issue in the UAE: smartphone addiction among children and teenagers.
-The film brings to light the staggering amount of time pre-teens, teens and children spend on their devices-an average of nine hours and eighteen minutes daily.
-By immersing audiences in a social media-like scroll, this deliberately lengthy film challenges viewers to confront the harsh realities of smartphone addiction.
+It reveals the staggering amount of time pre-teens, teens, and children spend on their devices-an average of nine hours and eighteen minutes daily.
+Through its deliberately extended runtime, designed to mimic the endless scroll of social media, the film challenges audiences to confront the stark realities of smartphone addiction.

 Recent studies paint a concerning picture: 80% of UAE students are online for more than seven hours a day, with 84% of them spending upwards of seven hours daily on their phones.
 Furthermore, 28% of Emirati youth show signs of smartphone addiction, which has been linked to higher rates of anxiety, depression, and poor sleep quality.
 Internal data from technology companies support these facts.
 For example, troubling internal data from Tik Tok, reveals that 95% of smartphone users under 17 are on the platform, with its algorithm often keeping kids up late and limiting real-world interactions.